 Do I need an attorney?

 You’re charged with a jailable offense, so you’ll want an attorney with you each step of the way on a reckless driving charge.
-Just the insurance consequences alone should be good cause to be represented.
+Just the insurance consequences alone should be a good cause to be represented.
 A conviction on the charge carries a permanent criminal record.
 That can result in loss of job opportunities or a job itself.
 It can also impede security clearances that are so important in this geographical location.